Amplituhedra for generic quantum processes via the TQNN representation of UQC: Spin-networks and the TQNN implementation of UQC

 \subsection{The chain mail invariant}

 We now proceed to discuss how the chain-mail invariant is defined (see Definition 1 below), and how it is used to show the relation between RT and TV invariants.
-The starting point is a handle decomposition of a given $3$-manifold $M$, with given $d_i$ $i$-handles, for $i=0,1,2,3$.
+The starting point is a handle decomposition of a given $3$-manifold $\sfM$, with given $d_i$ $i$-handles, for $i=0,1,2,3$.
 The fundamental piece of information in a handlebody decomposition is how the $2$-handles are attached to the handlebody obtained by attaching $1$-handles to $0$-handles.
-This construction is closely related to the notion of a Heegaard splitting of a $3$-manifold, i.e. a presentation of $M$ as $M = H_1\cup_S H_2$, where $S$ is a surface along which two homeomorphic handlebodies $H_1$ and $H_2$ are glued.
-The existence of a Heegaard splitting is obtained by considering a triangulation of $M$, whose existence is known to be guaranteed.
+This construction is closely related to the notion of a Heegaard splitting of a $3$-manifold, i.e. a presentation of $\sfM$ as $\sfM = H_1\cup_S H_2$, where $S$ is a surface along which two homeomorphic handlebodies $H_1$ and $H_2$ are glued.
+The existence of a Heegaard splitting is obtained by considering a triangulation of $\sfM$, whose existence is known to be guaranteed.
 By considering the $1$-skeleton $K^1$ of the triangulation and the dual diagram $\Gamma$, one obtains a pair of graphs that can be enlarged to a tubular neighborhood in order to obtain two complementary handlebodies.
-Glueing them along their boundaries, we obtain a splitting of $M$.
+Glueing them along their boundaries, we obtain a splitting of $\sfM$.
 This process is schematically shown in Figure 1 and Figure 2.

-Given $M$ and a handle decomposition, we associate a chain-mail link to it as follows.
+Given $\sfM$ and a handle decomposition, we associate a chain-mail link to it as follows.
 Consider first the attaching curves $\epsilon_i$ of the $2$-handles on the handlebody $H_1$ obtained by attaching $1$-handles to $0$-handles.
 We push the curves $\epsilon_i$ inside a ``small'' collar neighborhood of $S = \partial H_1$.
 Next, we mark the meridional curves $\delta_i$ of the $1$-handles on $H_1$ (see Figure 3).
 In this way, we obtain a link drawn on the handlebody $H_1$.
-This is defined as the chain-mail link $C(M,D) \subset H$, where $D$ describes the dependence of this link on the initial data of the handle decomposition.
-Given an arbitrary orientation-preserving embedding of the handlebody $H$ in $S^3$, we obtain an induced link $C(M,D,E)$ inside $S^3$.
-A numerical value is associated to $C(M,D)$ by means of skein theory, following the work of Lickorish \cite{lickorish1,lickorish2}.
+This is defined as the chain-mail link $C(\sfM,D) \subset H$, where $D$ describes the dependence of this link on the initial data of the handle decomposition.
+Given an arbitrary orientation-preserving embedding of the handlebody $H$ in $S^3$, we obtain an induced link $C(\sfM,D,E)$ inside $S^3$.
+A numerical value is associated to $C(\sfM,D)$ by means of skein theory, a generalization of the theory of knots and links of closed 3-manifolds, following the work of Lickorish \cite{lickorish1,lickorish2,lickorish4} and Yokota \cite{yokota:97}.
+In particular, from the study of framed links in closed 3-manifolds, the skein module $\mathcal{S}$ of $S^3 \cong \rm{SU}(2)$ is shown to be linear 1-dimensional; thus, $\mathcal{S} S^3 = \mathbb{C}$ \cite{yokota:97} and see also \cite[\S 2-3]{lickorish4}.